Progress through scaling organisation

+But we wouldn’t be done if we did.
 Managing the global economy of scarce resources, relies on matching demand with supply.
 The time is passed when we were building (rail)roads, shipping corridors and retail operations, to distribute an abundance of produce to ever new consumer audiences.
 Soon gone will be the times where we could afford to spend billions on ‘Brands’ to ‘help consumers choose’ between the plethora of options in the shopping aisle.
 How can we afford the type of companies that spend up to 15% of their turnover on marketing and trade promotions, if 10 billion people are to live in anything above starvation levels of prosperity?

-So we don’t just need consumer behavior to become transparent to our collective economic orchestration, we also need production to be.
+So it seems we don’t just need consumer behavior to become transparent to our collective economic orchestration, we also need production to be.
 And similar to the web of content, consumers and money, digital supply chains can only be built on top of a foundation of decentralised product identity and supply chain communication.
 The TCP/IP of production.

 TCP/IP is both language and identity.
 It’s knowing what has been said and who said it.
 It’s agreeing to a definition of communication.
 It’s the foundation of organization.
 It’s the foundation of the web that has unified the demand side and will unify the supply side infrastructure of our economy.
 It just hasn’t been purposed for the world of products yet.

 Without this ‘next level’ TCP/IP for the web of things, entropy will stifle growth and potentially, likely even throw us back decades, upon any serious supply chain disruption.
 Let’s say a more lethal virus pandemic, or an sunk containership blocking Panama canal.
 But without the pendulum swinging to a more decentral control option over information, the requirement of personal freedom will prevent efficiently orchestrating systems to be adopted.
-Or worse, the requirement of personal freedom might be removed to enable software controlled tyrannical structures.
+Or worse, much much worse, the requirement of personal freedom might be removed to enable software controlled tyrannical structures.